nextvpu/ppq/benchmark/README.md

   ./ProgramEntrance.py

 # Summary
-  If you follow the above steps correctly, and there is no problem, congratulations, my friend!
+  If you follow the above steps correctly and there is no problem, congratulations, my friend!
   If not, please analyze it carefully by yourself!
+  Thanks for PPQ!